becodeorg/free2code/2.CSS/3.POSITIONING/readme.md

 As you can see the blue background behind the p element has increased.
 And that because we told our CSS to increase the padding by `10px`!
 Now you see it's doing 10px for all sides, but sometimes we want to style one side only or have different values everywhere.

-We can easily do this with the following:
+We can easily do this by doing the following:

 ```css
 p {